top of page

 "... house of upper and lower stories, made of wood and masonry, with a bathroom, kitchen, a toilet with a masonry well, ..."
 (AGPR, Notarial Protocols, Ponce 97-J-2359 and 96-L- 2221)

-In 1908, after the house was abandoned, the upper floor, which was made of wood, collapsed and Gustavo R. Neumann Negrón acquired it at public auction.
+In 1908, after the house was abandoned, the upper floor, which was made of wood, collapsed and Gustavo R. Neumann Negrón acquired the structure at public auction.

 In 1914, Manuel Domenech (1873-1942) designed the current building for Julio Salicrup.
-The Center restored in 1992 the building that Domenech redesigned and that we know today as the Casa Paoli, under the direction of Professor Néstor Murray-Irizarry, with the advice of Dr. Ricardo E. Alegria and Architect Pablo Ojeda O'Neill .
-Its official opening was on September 12, 1992 with an attendance of more than three thousand people from all over the country.
+In 1992, the Center restored the building that Domenech redesigned, which we know today as Casa Paoli, under the direction of Professor Néstor Murray-Irizarry, with the guidance of Dr. Ricardo E. Alegria and Architect Pablo Ojeda O'Neill.
+Its official opening on September 12, 1992, was attended by more than 3,000 people from all over the country.

 RESTORATION

-The restoration of Casa Paoli at that time was due to the financial contribution of the Honorable Legislative Assembly of Puerto Rico, the Puerto Rican Commission for the Celebration of the Fifth Centennial of the Discovery of America and Puerto Rico, the Ponce en Marcha Program and the Institute of Puerto Rican Culture.
+The restoration of Casa Paoli was made possible through financial contributions from the Honorable Legislative Assembly of Puerto Rico, Puerto Rican Commission for the Celebration of the Fifth Centennial of the Discovery of America and Puerto Rico, Ponce en Marcha Program, and Institute of Puerto Rican Culture.

-In 2018, it was necessary to make a restoration of the façade of the old building, mostly using donations that were collected through the Friends of Casa Paoli Committee in New York.
-The artists Juan Núñez and Omar Ortiz took charge of the restoration, gracefully at the beginning of the works and later with remuneration.
-We deeply appreciate the collaboration of several Friends residing in the USA: Nancy B. True, Freebbie Rivera, William Cumpiano, Nitza Tufiño, Mildred Allen, among others.
+In 2018, restoration of the building's façade was necessary, made possible mainly through donations that collected by the Friends of Casa Paoli Committee in New York.
+The artists Juan Núñez and Omar Ortiz took charge of the restoration, initially on a pro bono basis, and later with remuneration.
+We deeply appreciate the collaboration of several Friends of Casa Paoli residing in the USA: Nancy B. True, Freebbie Rivera, William Cumpiano, Nitza Tufiño, and Mildred Allen, among others.

-The earthquake of January 6 and 7 and May 2, 2020 caused significant damage to the historic structure, particularly in the walls of its interior that affected public safety.
-Bearing in mind this situation, as in 2018, it had to be closed to visitors; but without interrupting the scheduled tasks, many of which were carried out outside the headquarters of the Center.
+The earthquakes of January 6-7 and May 2, 2020, caused significant damage to the historic structure, particularly to the interior walls, which were deemed a danger to public safety.
+As a result, as had happened in 2018 after Hurricane Maria, the building had to be closed to visitors, but without interrupting the Center's programming, much of which took place outside of the Center's headquarters.

 July 2020